 Tax Implications.
 Section 162(m) of the Internal Revenue Code of 1986, as amended, places a limit of \$1 million on the amount of compensation that we may deduct as a business expense in any year with respect to certain of our most highly paid executive officers.
 Historically, there has been an exemption from this \$1 million deduction limit for compensation payments that qualified as "performance-based" under applicable Internal Revenue Service (IRS) regulations.
 To qualify as "performance-based," compensation payments must be, among other things, based solely upon the achievement of objective performance goals and made under a plan that is administered by the Compensation Committee.
-Generally, in the past we have designed our executive officer compensation program to permit the Compensation Committee to award compensation.
-With the enactment of the 2017 Tax Cuts and Jobs Act, however, the performance-based compensation Committee considers the deductibility of compensation as one factor in determining executive officer compensation, the Compensation Committee believes that it is in the best interests of our shareholders to maintain flexibility in our approach to executive compensation in order to structure a program that we consider to be the most effective in attracting, motivating and retaining key executive officers.
+Generally, in the past we have designed our executive officer compensation program to permit the Compensation Committee to award compensation intended to be eligible for deductibility to the extent permitted by Section 162(m) and the relevant IRS regulations.
+With the enactment of the 2017 Tax Cuts and Jobs Act, however, the performance-based compensation exemption has been eliminated, except with respect to certain grandfathered arrangements.
+While the Compensation Committee considers the deductibility of compensation as one factor in determining executive officer compensation, the Compensation Committee believes that it is in the best interests of our shareholders to maintain flexibility in our approach to executive compensation in order to structure a program that we consider to be the most effective in attracting, motivating and retaining key executive officers.